 How to make gingernut slice:

-First of all blitz the Gingernuts in the food processor until they are fine crumbs.
+First of all blitz the Gingernuts in the food processor.
 Melt together the sweetened condensed milk and butter in the microwave, stir in the gingernuts and you have your base mixture.

 Press the base mixture into a lined baking tin.
 My tin is 20 cm x 20 cm square.
 Chill the base in the fridge while you make the icing.